simoncheam/simoncheam/README.md

-<h2> Hey there👋 I'm Simon.</h2>
+<h2> 👋 Hey there, I'm Simon.</h2>

-<h3> I enjoy delivering creative solutions to challenging problems...and helping interesting companies grow.
+<h3> I enjoy delivering creative solutions to challenging problems and helping interesting companies grow.
 Additionally, I love contributing massive value to everyone involved in the process.</h3>

-<h3> 👨🏻‍💻 &nbsp;If I had my own Pokémon card, here's just some of what would be on the back of it: </h3>
+<h3> 🤔 &nbsp;If I had my own Pokémon card, here's just some of what would be on the back of it: </h3>

 - ☎️ &nbsp; .
 Sold over $10 million of products and services within 7 months during the pandemic (working remotely)
 - 🌴 &nbsp; .
 Created and built a fitness product company while living in the jungles of Costa Rica.
 - ✈️ &nbsp; .
 Served as integrated product team lead for development and repair of gas turbine hardware from initial concept to production
 - 👨🏻‍💻 &nbsp; .
+Over 6+ years of product design and project engineering experience
 - ✍️ &nbsp; .

 <h3> 🛠 &nbsp;Tech Stack</h3>